-If you’re saving for retirement, it’s advised that you focus on assets that drive portfolio growth.
+Hundreds of thousands if not millions are saving for retirement.
+If you’re in this group, many recommend that you focus on assets that drive portfolio growth.
 And, two of the best opinions that will achieve this goal are variable annuities and stocks.

 Both vehicles offer growth potential.
 At the same time, they have their own risk profiles, as well as costs and tax considerations.
 Moreover, annuity types like fixed and fixed-equity won’t provide as much growth; it greatly reduces risk.